-5 places to visit in December
+Take vacation in December?
+Yes -- at these 5 places

 "The first two weeks of December at Magic Kingdom and other Orlando attractions are not as crowded as the parks will get once school gets out for the typical two-week break, but are still busy," says Casselano of AAA.

-And if you don't mind being in a big crowd, Orlando-area theme parks put on a great show.
+And if you don't mind being in a big crowd, Orlando-area theme parks put on a great holiday show.
+They include:

-"SeaWorld's Christmas Celebration, Busch Gardens Christmas Town, Mickey's Very Merry Christmas Party and LEGOLAND's Christmas Bricktacular are all extremely popular," she says.

 Casselano also has some general travel tips for December:

-Note: This article originally was published in 2017, and it has been updated for 2018.